dhicks/orus/paper/oru_paper.md

 ---
 title:  "Productivity and interdisciplinary impacts of ORUs"
-author:  "Daniel J. Hicks"
+author:  |
+ | Daniel J. Hicks
-affiliation: "Data Science Initiative, UC Davis"
+ | Data Science Initiative, UC Davis
 email: <hicks.daniel.j@gmail.com>
-output: pdf_document
 numbersections: true
 bibliography: oru_project.yaml
 header-includes:
     - \usepackage{graphics}
     - \usepackage{enumitem}
+    - \usepackage{lineno}
 abstract: "Organized Research Units (ORUs) are non-departmental units utilized by US research universities to support interdisciplinary research initiatives, among other goals.
-This study examined the impacts of ORUs at one large public research university, the University of California, Davis (UCD), using a large corpus of journal article metadata and abstracts for both faculty affiliated with UCD ORUs and a comparison set of other faculty.
+This study examined the impacts of ORUs at one large public research university, the University of California, Davis (UC Davis), using a large corpus of journal article metadata and abstracts for both faculty affiliated with UCD ORUs and a comparison set of other faculty.
 Using regression analysis, I find that ORUs appeared to increase the number of coauthors of affiliated faculty, but did not appear to directly effect publication or citation counts.
 Next, I frame interdisciplinarity in terms of a notion of discursive space, and use a topic model approach to situate researchers within this discursive space.
 I find evidence that ORUs promoted multidisciplinarity rather than interdisciplinarity.
 In the conclusion, drawing on work in philosophy of science on inter- and multidisciplinarity, I argue that multidisciplinarity is not necessarily inferior to interdisciplinarity."
 ---

 <!-- https://www.mitpressjournals.org/journals/qss/sub -->

 *[TODO]*
 - cover letter

+\linenumbers

 # Introduction #